 Our online application portal, operated by Foundant, connects us to Guidestar

 so that we may perform what’s called a “Charity Check.”
-In lieu of submitting the organization’s IRS 501(c)(3) determination letter, you need to create a free profile on Guidestar.
-The Charity Check will replace the need to submit hard copies to the Council and other local funders now requiring Guidestar registration.
+In lieu of submitting the organization’s IRS non-profit 501(c)(3) letter, you need to create a free profile on Guidestar.
+The Charity Check will replace the need to submit copies of your organization’s IRS non-profit determination letter.

 Do I have to complete my application all at once?